ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Simulation-Supervisor.rst

 -------

 In this tutorial, you learned how to enable the ``Ros2Supervisor`` and how to extend the interface with the Webots simulation.
-The node creates multiple services and topics to interact and modify the simulation.
+The node creates multiple services and topics to interact with and modify the simulation.